School of Nursing

 Completion is defined as all courses completed with a grade of “C” or higher.
 Nursing students will receive 30 credits for an active nursing license.
 When applicable, additional nursing course work may be transferred as additional credits.
 The following courses are required of nursing majors:

-Major Requirements (30 hours)
+Major Requirements (30 Credit Hours)

 NR200 Holistic Health 3 Credits